ifremer/snanny-genavirRV/README.md

-snanny-genevirRV
+snanny-genavirRV
 ================

-code dedicated to integration of observations from Research Vessel operated by GENAVIR
+Integration of observations from Research Vessel operated by GENAVIR